Kjerag: BASE jumping

+Rock Climbing

 Kjerag was first climbed in the spring of 1985 by Pat Littlejohn, Steve Jones, Dick Renshaw and Lyndsey Foulkes, who abseiled in without sighting the wall from below, and chose their route from photographs in the public domain.
 Pete Whittaker having performed a roped solo of Free-Rider on El Capitan in autumn 2016, free-soloed the Renshaw-Foulkes climb in summer 2020.

 Name

-The name is possibly a compound of kje which means 'kid' and ragg which means 'goat's hair, shag'.
+The name is possibly a compound of kje which means 'kid' and ragg which means 'goat's hair' or 'shaggy fur'.
 The rough surface of the mountainside has been compared with the shaggy hair of a kid goat.